 - He addresses the Indian Parliament at the commencement of the first session after every general election

-- He appoints speaker, deputy speaker of Lok Sabha, and chairman/deputy chairman of Rajya Sabha when the seats fall vacant
+- He appoints the speaker, deputy speaker of Lok Sabha, and chairman/deputy chairman of Rajya Sabha when the seats fall vacant

 - He nominates 12 members of the Rajya Sabha